FAQs

 No – you don’t have to.

-Whilst not mandatory it is certainly easier to stay at rthe recommended accommodation as the race transfer buses pick up / drop off from these locations and it is where most people stay so it has a better atmosphere.
+Whilst not mandatory, it’s certainly easier to stay at the recommended accommodation as the race transfer buses pick up and drop off from these locations.
+Most competitors stay here – it’s a fun atmosphere!

-Also, our preferred accommodation suppliers – Mercure Alice Springs and Discovery Parks Glen Helen- have provided some great rates for competitors.
+Mercure Alice Springs and Discovery Parks Alice Springs have provided some great rates for competitors.
 For more information click here

 What category will I be racing in?